eeidson028/dataapp/README.md

 <br>5) Finally, type "flask run" in your terminal to launch the app on a development server.
 Copy and paste the corresponding web addess into any web browser.
 <br>
 <br>Press Command/Control +/- to resize the window
+<br>You can access a live demo of this web app at: earleidson.pythonanywhere.com